mdn/content/files/en-us/mozilla/firefox/releases/126/index.md

 {{FirefoxSidebar}}

 This article provides information about the changes in Firefox 126 that affect developers.
-Firefox 126 is the current [Nightly version of Firefox](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly) and ships on [May 14, 2024](https://whattrainisitnow.com/release/?version=126).
+Firefox 126 is the current [Beta version of Firefox](https://www.mozilla.org/en-US/firefox/channel/desktop/#beta) and ships on [May 14, 2024](https://whattrainisitnow.com/release/?version=126).

 ## Changes for web developers